faceless2/json/README.md

 # Java JSON, CBOR, Msgpack, JWT, COSE toolkit

 The BFO JSON package is yet another Java JSON parser.
-It supports JSR353 / JSR374 (the `javax.json` package), and also has a custom API which adds support for Msgpack, CBOR and CBOR-diag (the `com.bfo.json` package).
+It supports JSR353 / JSR374 (both the `javax.json` and the `jakarta.json` packages),
+and also has a custom API
+which adds support for Msgpack, CBOR and CBOR-diag (the `com.bfo.json` package).

 ### simple